andydlindsay/lectures/advanced-typescript/README.md

 # the target flag allows us to specify the version of JS we are compiling to
 tsc index.ts --target es6 # compiles to es6 syntax JS

+tsc --init # will create a tsconfig.json file in the current directory
+# after initializing, running `tsc` will use the configuration specified in the file
+tsc
 ```

 * The compiler can be customized and supports [many command line options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)